-- College or Education After High School- Education after high school can help you reach your career goals. - Independent Living and Supports- Do you want to stay in your home town or village?
+- College or Education After High School- What education will you need after high school to reach your career goals? - Independent Living and Supports- Do you want to stay in your home town or village?
 Do you want to live by yourself, with your family, or with friends?
-What skills will you need as you grow up and live more on your own? - Relationships-

-What skills do you need to have strong friendships and healthy connections to people in your community?

-• Community Experiences- What do you like to do for fun?
+What skills will you need as you grow up and live more on your own? - Mental Health- How can you manage feelings of stress, anxiety, and depression? - Relationships- What skills do you need to build friendships and healthy connections to people in your community? - Community Experiences- What do you like to do for fun?